443eb9/bevy_entitiles/README.md

 A tilemap library for bevy.
 With many algorithms built in.

-Strongly recommend that you take a look at the [`bevy_ecs_tilemap`](https://github.com/StarArawn/bevy_ecs_tilemap) library first.
-I took this crate as the reference and learnt the basis of bevy rendering.

 This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind.
 Yeah, that's childish :p )

 Notice that the following progress may **not up to date**.
 Check the `README.md` in `dev` brach to get the latest progress!

 ## Currently Working On

-- SSAO & Volumetric Clouds / Fog
+- Tilemap Serializing

 ## Future Goals

-- Wave Function Collapse ( Optimization; Collapse map parts )
+- Wave Function Collapse ( Optimization; Collapse map patterns )
 - ~~Pathfinding~~
 - Tilemap-Link
 - Runtime Mesh & Texture Baking
 - Tilemap Serializing
 - Chunk Unloading
-- SSAO
-- Volumetric Clouds / Fog
 - Wang Tilling
 - Tilemap Mask
 - Frustum Culling ( Isometric Specific Optimization )
 - ~~Physics~~
-- Lighting
-- Realtime Shadow
 - Tilemap Editor

+## Delayed

+- SSAO ( Personal ability )
+- Volumetric Clouds / Fog ( Personal ability )
+- Lighting ( Personal ability )
+- Realtime Shadow ( Personal ability )

 ## Known Issues